cosinekitty/sapphire/Chaops.md

 You can automate selecting a memory cell by connecting an input cable to the memory CV input port and setting the attenuverter to a nonzero value.
 If you turn the attenuverter knob all the way clockwise to 100%, then each half volt (0.5&nbsp;V) increment of input voltage will increase the memory address by 1.
 Memory addresses are not clamped; instead, they wrap around.
 So by trying to go beyond address 15, you wrap back around to 0.
 Likewise, going below 0 will wrap around to 15.

 Below the memory cell LED display are two buttons.
-The one on the left is labeled S, and the one on the right is labeled R. The S button stands for "store", and when pressed, causes the current state of the chaos module to the right to be stored inside the selected memory cell.
+The one on the left is labeled S, and the one on the right is labeled R. The S button stands for "store", and when pressed, causes the current state of the chaos module to be stored inside the selected memory cell.

 When you press the R button, which stands for "recall", the state of the chaos module is restored to the saved state from the selected memory cell.